sonotley/python-deployment-docs/docs/index.md

 ## Who is this for?
 In general, I have two target use-cases when I'm writing code, if you have similar needs perhaps you'll find this site useful.

-- I'm providing a utility for users to use on their workstations - generally Windows PCs
+- I'm providing a utility for users to use on their workstations - generally Windows or macOS
 - I'm proving software to be run as a service on a server, often Windows but sometimes Linux

 These two use-cases share some similarities: